geojeff/ONRTest/README.md

     sudo node server.js

-    You may add a users file, as an authModule, addin a test user and password to users.js, such as:
+    You may add a users file, as an authModule, adding a test user and password to users.js, such as:

         exports.users = {